United Kingdom BSE outbreak: Regulations and bans of British beef

 When BSE was identified, the United States banned the importation of British cattle in 1989, and 499 cows who had been recently imported from the United Kingdom were killed.
 The United States slaughtered an additional 116 British cows in 1996.

 Between December 1997 and November 1999, the British government banned the sale of beef on the bone.

 A week after Dorrell's announcement, on 27 March 1996, the European Union (EU) imposed a worldwide ban on exports of British beef.
-The ban would go on to last for 10 years before it was finally lifted on 1 May 2006, although restrictions remained on British beef containing vertebral material and beef sold on the bone.
-The ban, which led to much controversy in Parliament and to the incineration of over one million cattle from at least March 1996, resulted in trade controversies between the UK and other EU states, dubbed a "Beef War" by media.
+The ban lasted for 10 years being lifted on 1 May 2006, although restrictions remained on British beef containing vertebral material and beef sold on the bone.
+The ban lead to trade disputes between the UK and other EU states, dubbed a "Beef War" by media.
 France continued to impose a ban on British beef illegally long after the European Court of Justice had ordered it to lift its blockade, although it has never paid any fine for doing so.